-Telling It like It Is: Will Congress Rise to Meet the Great Challenge of Creating an Economic Revival in 2016?
+Telling It like It Is: Will Congress Rise to Meet the Great Challenge of Creating an Economic Revival?

 Her powerful message, delivered with 34 years of insider experience in Congress, centers on how we reached this point and, most importantly, concrete ideas on how we can return the Congress to its past ability to reach consensus.